 HISTORY OF MANIFESTATIONS:

-A manager of one of the government departments/agencies found in his building during the 1950s must have had a hot head /slightly deranged employee on his staff.
+A manager of one of the government departments/agencies found in his building during the 1950s must have had a hot head/slightly deranged employee on his staff.
 This problem employee became incensed when he thought he had been cheated out of part of his pay check.
 He proceeded to shoot his boss to death in a fit of rage and emotion.

 The entity of the murdered manager.

-The rooms where this manager's office and department were located is haunted by an upset presence, which makes the living very uncomfortable.
+The rooms where this manager's office and department were located are haunted by an upset presence, which makes the living very uncomfortable.
 The security guards who have to patrol the museum at night try to avoid these rooms because they feel very uneasy there, like they are intruding in a place where they are not welcome.

-As you might imagine, the entity of the murdered manager has issues with his own sudden demise, and is unable to let go and cross to the other side.
+As you might imagine, the entity of the murdered manager has issues with his own sudden demise and is unable to let go and cross to the other side.